Penalizing complexity priors for Bayesian inference of circular models: Preliminaries

-Three of the most widely used circular distributions - the von Mises (vM) distribution, the cardioid distribution, and the wrapped Cauchy (WC) distribution — as highlighted by \citet{ley2017modern}, serve as the foundation for many generalizations and extensions in circular statistics, such as the Jones-Pewsey distribution \citep{jones2005family} and the Kato-Jones distribution \citep{kato2010family}, underscoring their importance in the field.
+Three of the most widely used circular distributions — the von Mises (vM) distribution, the cardioid distribution, and the wrapped Cauchy (WC) distribution — serve as the foundation for many generalizations and extensions in circular statistics \citep{ley2017modern}, such as the Jones-Pewsey distribution \citep{jones2005family} and the Kato-Jones distribution \citep{kato2010family}, underscoring their importance in the field.
+One commonality between these three distributions is that they all include two parameters: one location parameter and one concentration parameter.
+The concentration parameter is essentially a scaling parameter for circular distributions.
+When data is distributed on a unit circle (or sphere/hypersphere), the concept of the standard deviation, as defined for linear data, becomes meaningless, since its interpretation is no longer clear, particularly when the standard deviation exceeds half a circle ($\pi$).
+To describe the spread or sparsity of circular data, most circular distributions introduce a "concentration" parameter, which quantifies the extent of concentration (or dispersion) within the data, indicating how densely the data are clustered around a mean direction (or how widely they are spread).
+In this work, we focus on the von Mises (vM) distribution, the cardioid distribution, and the wrapped Cauchy (WC) distribution, and on their Bayesian inference.

-To gain a better understanding of the properties of these circular distributions and what priors are set in them, a brief discussion is given below together with a figure (\autoref{fig:relationship_between_popular_circular_distributions}) to illustrate the relationship among these distributions.